This article contains affiliate links, which means we earn a small commission from qualifying purchases and registrations made through our site.

 - Gold IV

-The platinum tier only exists in the Classic Arena, not in the Tag Team Arena.
+The Gold V and Platinum tier only exists in the Classic Arena, not in the Tag Team Arena.

 What Arena tier you’re currently in determines both the power of your opponents as well as the rewards that you get from fighting in the Arena.